clmay/school/notes/10-thinking-about-subqueries.md

 3. List the city and state that have the highest number of students enrolled.

-    Show the city and state that have:
+        Show the city and state that has:
             (Show the MAX of the students from:
                 (Show how many students are enrolled per city and state))

 4. Provide the student_id, name and final exam grade of the student(s) that received the lowest score on the final exam (FI) in course section 81.